This post highlights the best events and things to do in San Francisco in January.

 This multi-day annual event is a great way for San Francisco to showcase some of its best sketch comedy groups.

 The numerous shows offered will include stand-up, sketch, improv, and alternative comedy.
-This event will be taking place from January 20th through February 5th, 2023.
+This event will take place from January 19th through February 4th, 2024.

-Tickets can be purchase here and the schedule can be found here.
+Tickets and a schedule can be found here.

 Grab a Cocktail at the Top of the Mark